-The District's investment in capital assets for governmental activities as of June 30, 2013 amounts to \$17,355,242, net of accumulated depreciation.
+The District's investment in capital assets for governmental activities as of June 30, 2014 amounts to \$16,960,615, net of accumulated depreciation.
 This investment in capital assets includes land, buildings and improvements, vehicles, furniture and equipment, and library materials.
-The total decrease in the District's investment in capital assets for the current fiscal year was \$48,987.
+The total decrease in the District's investment in capital assets for the current fiscal year was \$394,627, which is primarily the amount by which depreciation and amortization exceeded capital asset additions for the year.
+Significant capital additions during the year were library materials.

-Significant capital additions during the year were library materials and expenditures for the building expansion and renovation project.
-In addition, construction costs of the Cook Park expansion and renovation that had been in progress during the prior fiscal year were placed into service during the prior fiscal year.
 Details of the District's capital assets are continued in the notes to the financial statements on page 22.

-As of June 30, 2013, the District had general obligation debt certificates outstanding of \$10,020,035, including unamortized debt premium.
+As of June 30, 2014, the District had general obligation debt certificates outstanding of \$9,535,366, including unamortized debt premium.
 Additional information regarding the District's debt can be found in the notes to the financial statements on page 23.